dpanic/dpanic/README.md

 # Hi there 👋

-My name is **DUŠAN PANIĆ**, I am a Senior Security Engineer.
-I like searching for patterns inside data.
+I am a Senior Security Engineer.
+Interested in deep diving into data for identifying patterns.
 Precise in solving complex problems.
 I create applications, packages and libraries using [Go](https://github.com/golang/go).

 ![Metrics](/github-metrics.svg)